Croebh/avrae-sublime/README.md

 A plugin for [Sublime Text](https://www.sublimetext.com/) containing utilities for the [Avrae](https://avrae.io) Discord bot

 ## Setup
-In order for this plugin to have your permissions to grab and update your GVARs (and in the future, workshop aliases), you need to give it your token.
+In order for this plugin to have your permissions to grab and update your GVARs, Workshop Aliases, or Workshop Snippets, you need to give it your token.

 1. Go to [Avrae](https://avrae.io) and log in to the dashboard
 2. Press F12 to open the DevTools